Emergence and Localisation of Semantic Role Circuits in LLMs: Experimental Setup

-We select models to satisfy three requirements: (i) dense training checkpoints to trace circuit formation across training, (ii) variation in model scale to assess circuit transferability, and (iii) architectural diversity to distinguish general computational strategies from implementation-specific artefacts. \textsc{Pythia} (14M, 410M, 1B; \citealp{biderman2023pythia}) provides full checkpoints from initialisation to convergence, enabling fine-grained analysis of when semantic-role circuits first emerge and consolidate.
+\paragraph{Models.} We select models to satisfy three criteria: (i) dense training checkpoints to trace circuit formation, (ii) variation in scale to assess transferability, and (iii) architectural diversity to distinguish general strategies from implementation-specific artefacts. \textsc{Pythia} (14M, 410M, 1B) \citep{biderman2023pythia} provides comprehensive checkpoints, enabling fine-grained analysis of circuit emergence.
 To test whether these circuits persist beyond a single family, we include \textsc{LLaMA-1B} \citep{touvron2023llama}, which differs in tokenisation, training data, and architectural choices.
 This pairing separates training-time dynamics (within family) from architectural robustness (across families).
-Although not intended as an exhaustive model survey, this combination is sufficient to assess whether the mechanisms we identify reflect general training-driven pressures rather than results of a specific implementation.